igeligel/tooltipr-extension/README.md

 ## 🏗️ Build

 You can build this project in different ways.
+It is important though that you run through the installation instructions for developers first.
 For a simple build that works in most browsers simply use:

 ```bash
 yarn build